drigos/genshin-garbage-collector/README.md

 It is possible to use a wildcard character to select all artifacts for filtering, i.e. `*:*`.

+It is possible to use a semicolon-separated list to specify more than one value for the selector.

 The actions will effectively filter the list of artifacts and can be as follows:

 - threshold (`t`): minimum score threshold to keep artifacts (`float`).